-Having to deal with the aftermath of a disaster that has directly affected your house can be traumatic and stressful.
-Paul Davis shares the following information and tips that should help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has directly affected your home can be a traumatic situation filled with uncertainty and stress.
+Paul Davis offers the following information and tips that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (800) 951-9283

-- Obviously, it is extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to assure them that you are all safe.
+- Obviously, it’s extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

-- Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your home.